 For ease of handling, we arranged separate drywall pieces on the left and right sides of doors.
 Professionals frown on this practice since it increases the chance of cracks occurring at drywall joints given the stresses on framing in the vicinity of doors.

-As of this date (March 2009) mudding (sealing the drywall joints and seams and smoothing over the surface) has not been done.
+As of 2013 mudding (sealing the drywall joints and seams and smoothing over the surface) has not been done.

 Although the interior walls of the space were insulated, we chose inexpensive hollow core interior doors, mainly for ease of maneuvering and handling.
 A future owner of the home may wish to add a soundproofing layer to the doors or replace them with insulated core doors.
 The interior doors open outward (into the rest of the basement).
 The left front door is 36 inches wide by the maximum available headroom of about 76 inches.
 The back door is 28 inches wide by 78 inches high.

 Since we had no extra space to store them, the interior doors were set in their rough openings early during the construction although not nailed in place until after the drywall was put up.